- Department Overview

 Traci Carroll, MD, PhD | Assistant Professor (ETSU) & Inpatient Psychiatrist (JH Quillen VAMC)

 Shambhavi Chandraiah, MD Professor

 Dr. Chandraiah comes to ETSU after 14 years at the University of Mississippi Medical Center where she served as an Associate Professor of Psychiatry and Director of the Adult Outpatient Psychiatry Clinic.
-She received her Bachelor of Medical Science (Biochemistry focus) and doctor of medicine degrees from the Memorial University of Newfoundland, St. Johns, Canada.
-Her professional training includes a rotating internship at St. Joseph's Hospital, University of Toronto, Canada, and completed it at the Medical College of Virginia (MCV) in Richmond, VA, where she also did a consultation/liaison psychiatry fellowship.
-She is board certified in Adult Psychiatry in the US and Canada.
+She received her Bachelor of Medical Science (Biochemistry focus) and Doctor of Medicine degrees from the Memorial University of Newfoundland, Saint Johns, Canada.
+Her professional training includes a rotating internship at Saint Joseph's Hospital, University of Toronto, Canada.
+She started her psychiatry residency at the Clark Institure of Psychiatry, University of Toronto, Canada and completed it at the Medical College of Virginia (MCV) in Richmond, VA, where she also completed a consultation/liaison psychiatry fellowship.
+She is Board Certified in Adult Psychiatry in the US and Canada.

 F. Barton Evans, PhD | Associate Director of the Psychiatry Out-patient Clinic and Director of Psychological Assessment and Forensic Service